 Runners work outside and retrieve the ballot boxes and stationery from returning Presiding Officers vehicles and deliver them quickly to the appropriate count zone in the count venue.
 They usually have to be ready at the count venue from 9.30pm.

-Sack Team staff open and sort all returned stationery (from 10pm onwards) and verify the number of unused ballot papers returned by each polling station.
+Sack Team staff work on the Friday and open and sort all returned stationery and verify the number of unused ballot papers returned by each polling station.

 We often require a small number of staff in the run up to the election to assist with the preparing of stationery packs, ballot box filling, and setting up and dismantling of the count centre etc.